mariansmm/modified-apk-project/README.md

 - [ar.com.basejuegos.simplealarm_815_apps.evozi.com.apk](https://play.google.com/store/apps/details?id=ar.com.basejuegos.simplealarm) - is the original apk but signed with my private key so I can install modified versions of it
 - new.apk - the modified version signed with my private key
 - my-release-key.keystore - keystore storing my private key(password is `marian`)
+- app - the application that contains the new activity
 - modified_decoded_apk - a folder with the decoded apk(outputed by apktool) that was modified by me: